There's good evidence that eating a healthy diet can reduce your risk of:

 Eat the right proportion of foods from the major groups in the image below to give your body all it needs to stay healthy.

 So how much should each type of food make up in your daily diet?
-Guidelines recommend the following.
+National guidelines recommend the following.

 Starchy foods contain carbohydrates, which release energy slowly throughout the day.
-These should be your main source of energy so it's a good idea to include them with every meal.
+These are a major source of energy so it's a good idea to include them with every meal.
 They will fill you up so you're less likely to feel hungry and snack during the day.

 Here are some examples of starchy foods and a suggested serving: